vergeldeguzman/excel2csv/README.md

 # excel2csv / csv2excel

-excel2csv is a script to convert Excel xls , xlsx or xml file to csv file.
+excel2csv is a script that converts Excel file (xls, xlsx or xml) to csv file.
 The csv files are generated from each Excel sheet.
 For example, Workbook.xlsx has 3 sheets (i.e. Sheet1, Sheet2, Sheet3), the script generates Workbook_Sheet1.csv,
 Workbook_Sheet2.csv, Workbook_Sheet3.csv.

-Optionally, user can specify xml namespace which defaults to `urn:schemas-microsoft-com:office:spreadsheet` to generates xml files.
+Optionally, user can specify xml namespace, which defaults to `urn:schemas-microsoft-com:office:spreadsheet`, to generates xml files.

-csv2excel is another script to convert csv file to Excel xls file or Excel xlsx file.
-The script accept several csv files per Excel sheet.
+csv2excel is a script that converts csv file to Excel xls file or Excel xlsx file.
+This script accepts several csv files (one csv file per Excel sheet).

 ## Running the tests